Two-day Samurai Castles and Culture Course | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 TitlePlansRecommended Seasonal Model Courses

-Two Day Samurai Castles and Culture Course Total Distance:51.2km Total Time:20hours
+Two-day Samurai Castles and Culture Course Total Distance:51.2 km Total Time:20 hrs.

-Discover the many differences in size, design, culture and history of just some of the samurai castles of Aichi in this 2 day, 4 castle tour.
-See a National Treasure samurai teahouse and go from the ancient to the new with one of Japans’ most modern hot spring resorts.
+Discover the many differences in size, design, culture and history of just some of the samurai castles in Aichi during this 2-day, 4-castle tour.

 Course Contents